This post may contain affiliate links. Please read my disclosure policy.

 After the potatoes are well browned, add in any of the leftovers and warm over medium heat.
 Feel free to add a few tablespoons of water to the skillet just to bind it all together.

-This dish is not at all like canned corned beef hash.
+This dish is not at all like canned corn beef hash.

 If you’ve never tried homemade corned beef hash, you’re in for a treat.
 We used to buy the old canned stuff, way back in the day.
 This homemade corned beef hash and canned hash are lightyears apart in both flavor and texture, not to mention visual appeal.